danie11am/danie11am.github.io/_posts/2023-03-02-lessons-learnt-from-rewriting-an-app-in-swiftui.md

 This may be the biggest hurdle to using SwiftUI instead of UIKit.

 SwiftUI is only available for iOS 13 and above.
-According to [https://iosref.com/ios-usage](https://iosref.com/ios-usage) this should be the case for 95.6% of iOS usages.
-However, using SwiftUI in iOS 13 could be buggy since that was the initial release to support SwiftUI.
+According to [https://iosref.com/ios-usage](https://iosref.com/ios-usage) this should be the case for 95.6% of iOS usages (as of 2023-03).
+However, using SwiftUI in iOS 13 could be buggy since that is the first supporting version.

 In my own project, there are some SwiftUI APIs that I want to use and are only available starting in iOS 15.
 In particular, the pull-to-refresh feature (`refreshable` modifier) and running an asynchronous task when a view is shown (`task` modifier).